Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Background and Related Works

 \subsection{Security Threats in Federated Learning}

-We begin by discussing background information on the two core security threats in federated learning: integrity and confidentiality attacks. \rev{We present a summary of existing federated learning frameworks and defense mechanisms that target to mitigate the aforementioned attacks in Table~\ref{tab:references}.}
+We begin by discussing background information on integrity and confidentiality attacks in federated learning, along with foundational details on the concepts of permutation equivariance and permutation invariance.

-\textbf{Integrity Attacks.} Malicious clients can undermine the integrity of the federated learning process by compromising the reliability of model weights.
-Figure~\ref{fig:attack}~(a) illustrates how such attacks operate.
-For instance, in data poisoning attacks, adversaries manipulate local models with altered data-label pairs (e.g., label flipping) to degrade global performance.
-In model poisoning attacks, they tamper with model weights by injecting noise (noise-injection) or scaling specific parameters (scaling attack) to distort outcomes~\cite{fang2020local}.
-Additionally, backdoor attacks involve training models to produce undesired outputs when triggered by specific input patterns~\cite{bagdasaryan2020backdoor}.
-Collectively, these adversarial activities are referred to as \textit{integrity attacks} in this paper.
+\textbf{Integrity Attacks.} Malicious clients can compromise federated learning systems by tampering with local model weights.
+For example, in data poisoning attacks, adversaries alter data-label pairs (e.g., label flipping), while model poisoning involves noise injection or parameter scaling to distort model outcomes~\cite{fang2020local}.
+Additionally, backdoor attacks train models to output undesired results when triggered by specific patterns~\cite{bagdasaryan2020backdoor}.
+We collectively term these attacks as \textit{integrity attacks} in this work.

-To mitigate integrity attacks, prior research has proposed secure model aggregation techniques leveraging statistical priors or similarity-based approaches \rev{(c.f., Table~\ref{tab:references})}.
-Methods like Median~\cite{xie2018generalized} and Trimmed-Mean~\cite{yin2018byzantine} aggregation exclude malicious updates by focusing on statistical measures rather than naive averaging, assuming that malicious updates are statistical outliers.
-Alternatively, similarity-based techniques such as Krum~\cite{blanchard2017machine} use Euclidean distance to select updates with minimal deviation across models, while FLTrust~\cite{cao2020fltrust} calculates trust scores based on cosine similarity with a verified, clean model stored at the server.
-Despite their strengths, these methods often discard valuable information in the updates, leading to suboptimal global model performance.
+To mitigate such attacks, prior work has proposed secure aggregation techniques that leverage statistical priors or similarity-based approaches.
+Statistical methods such as Median~\cite{xie2018generalized} and Trimmed-Mean~\cite{yin2018byzantine} treat malicious updates as outliers, while similarity-based methods such as Krum~\cite{blanchard2017machine} and FLTrust~\cite{cao2020fltrust} select updates based on Euclidean or cosine similarity to a trusted model.
+However, these defenses can discard valuable information, potentially leading to suboptimal global model performance.